evgenyneu/fits2image/README.md

 # Export FITS to image file

-This is a utility written in Python 3 that converts a FITS file into image (PNG, jpg).
+This is a utility written in Python 3 that converts a FITS file into image format like png or jpeg.

 ## Installation